Nonlinear Generalized Ridge Regression: Introduction

 Our numerical example will use $p = 6$ $x-$predictors of $y-$Outcome values of ``Age Adjusted Circulatory-Respiratory Mortality'' rates for $2,793$ US Counties in $2016$.
 A CSV file containing the data can be downloaded from \textit{Dryad}, Young and Obenchain (2022).

-Upon completing this ``Initial Phase'' of analysis, the analyst forms an $R-$data.frame containing the following $2*p + 1$ variables: $(a)$ the observed $y-$outcome vector, $(b)$ the $p$ $x-$predictor variables, and $(c)$ the $p$ $y-$predictor vectors, each of which is \textit{a nonparametric, non-linear function} of only one of the given $x-$predictor vectors.
+Upon completing this ``Initial Phase'' of analysis, the analyst forms an $R-$data.frame containing the following $2*p + 1$ variables: $(a)$ the observed $y-$outcome vector, $(b)$ the $p$ $x-$predictor variables, and $(c)$ the $p$ $y-$predictor vectors, each of which is \textit{a semi-parametric, nonlinear function} of only one of the given $x-$predictor vectors.
+Note that $gam()$ fitting uses a form of Generalized Ridge Regression that minimizes a Generalized Cross Validation (GCV) statistic to provide ``automatic smoothing''.

-Finally, the analyst uses the eff.ridge() and MLcalc() functions from the ``RXshrink'' $R-$package, Obenchain (2022b), to first generate ``TRACE'' graphics such as those displayed in Figure $3$ and then to calculate the relative $MSE$ risk statistics reported in Table $3$.
-Again, we find that the nonparametric estimates with $Maximum Likelihood$ of being ``optimally biased'' under Normal distribution-theory, Obenchain (2022a), generally tend to achieve both lower ``residual error'' and lower ``relative'' MSE risk compared to \textit{unbiased} (BLUE) least squares estimates.
+Finally, the analyst uses the eff.ridge() and MLcalc() functions from the ``RXshrink'' $R-$package, Obenchain (2023), to first generate ``TRACE'' graphics such as those displayed in Figure $4$ and then to calculate the relative $MSE$ risk statistics reported in Table $3$.
+Again, we find that the spline estimates with $Maximum Likelihood$ of being ``optimally biased'' under Normal distribution-theory, Obenchain (2022), generally tend to achieve both lower ``residual error'' and lower ``relative'' MSE risk compared to \textit{unbiased} (BLUE) least squares estimates.